peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A CBOR array object where each element of the given array is copied to a new array, or CBORObject.Null if the value is null.
+* A CBOR array object where each element of the specified array is copied to a new array, or CBORObject.Null if the value is null.

 ### FromObject

-    public static CBORObject FromObject(long[] array) Generates a CBOR object from an array of 64-bit integers.
+    public static CBORObject FromObject(long[] array)

+Generates a CBOR object from an array of 64-bit integers.

 **Parameters:**